But tooth decay can cause pain and worry, even in small children.

 Reducing the amount of sugar in your child’s diet, and how often it’s eaten or drunk will help prevent tooth decay.

-Acidic drinks (such as fizzy drinks, even the sugar-free ones) can also be a problem for teeth by wearing away the tooth’s surface.
+Acidic drinks (such as fruit juices, squash and fizzy drinks, even the sugar free ones) can also be a problem for teeth by wearing away the tooth’s surface.

-Fizzy drinks, juice drinks and sugar-sweetened squashes are not tooth-friendly and should not be a part of a child’s daily diet.
+Fizzy drinks, fruit juices, juice drinks and sugar-sweetened squashes are not tooth-friendly and should not be a part of a child’s daily diet.

 If you do choose to give sugary drinks to your child, make sure they are: